ChadCoviel/Game/README.md

 player much traverse a series of physical obstacles and enemies in the journey to Reclaim full knowledge of oneself.

 Controls:
-left d-pad arrow = move left on screen right d-pad arrow = move right on screen down d-pad arrow = crouch up d-pad arrow = look up
+left d-pad arrow = move left on screen, right d-pad arrow = move right on screen, down d-pad arrow = crouch, up d-pad arrow = look up,
+Alternatively can use WASD keys for movement,
+Space = jump,
+z = use powerup